shtmjp/abeam_presentation_analysis/README.md

 ## Description(EN)
-As part of the [WINGS-FMSP](https://www.ms.u-tokyo.ac.jp/wings-fmsp/) program for Practical Social Mathematics Research in 2024, we received tasks and data from ABeam Consulting.
+As part of the [WINGS-FMSP](https://www.ms.u-tokyo.ac.jp/wings-fmsp/) program of Practical Social Mathematics Research in 2024, we received tasks and data from ABeam Consulting, and conducted the following analysis:

 - We extracted audio features from presentation videos of ABeam Consulting employees and analyzed which features contribute to presentation quality using logistic regression.
 - To address the problem of separation, we estimated the parameters using the penalized maximum likelihood method with Firth's correction.
 - More details will be published soon in the [Practical Mathematical Science Research Letter](https://www.ms.u-tokyo.ac.jp/lmsr/).
+- Since libraries such as `praat-parselmouth` and `rpy2` are licensed under GPL-v3, this project is also released under the GPL-v3 license.

 ## Notebooks(EN)
 ### notebooks/preprocess.ipynb